Accountability Policy & Procedure

 COMPLIANCE WITH STAFF AND COLLEGE OFFICIALS

 When a resident student or their guest violates a residence hall policy and is confronted by a Residence Life staff member or another College official, cooperation from the resident student and guest is expected.
-This includes opening the door when a staff member is attempting to confront a policy violation, presenting proper identification, managing guest behavior and communicating accurate information upon request.
-Ignorance of policies, anger and intoxication are not acceptable excuses for inappropriate behavior towards a staff member.
+This includes opening the door when a staff member is attempting to confront a policy violation, presenting proper identification, managing guest behavior, and communicating accurate information upon request.
+Ignorance of policies, anger, and intoxication are not acceptable excuses for inappropriate behavior toward a staff member.
 Noncompliance with reasonable requests of staff or College officials will result in disciplinary action.

 EMERGENCY REMOVAL FROM HOUSING